-- The Village will be overseeing the implementation of the proposed project with the assistance of contracted professional planning, engineering, and construction firms.
+The Village will be overseeing the implementation of the proposed project with the assistance of contracted professional planning, engineering, and construction firms.
 The planning and engineering firms will assist with the design of the project.
 The Village will subsequently release an RFP for contracting services to construct the approved design.
 With the assistance of these firms, the Village has implemented many public improvement projects, including streetscapes and park improvements, such as the recently added fitness center at the outdoor recreation area.
-Many of these public improvement projects were subsidized with state and/or federal funds, including CDBG, NYSDOT, and DEC, and were successfully managed by the Village.
-The Village intends to provide for future maintenance costs of the project in subsequent budgets. - The Youth & Family Center will be responsible for the implementation of the project.
+Many of these public improvement projects were subsidized with state and/ or federal funds, including CDBG, NYSDOT, and DEC, and were successfully managed by the Village.
+The Village intends to provide for future maintenance costs of the project in subsequent budgets.
+No partners have been identified for the implementation of this project

+The Youth & Family Center will be responsible for the implementation of the project.
 Founded in 1910, the Youth & Family Center is a longstanding 501(c)(3) non-profit organization that promotes youth and family development, healthy lifestyles, and social responsibility.
 The Center has extensive grant management experience including the management of millions of dollars in grants from the following organizations: Food Bank, United Way, County Youth Bureau, Office of Children and Family Services, ABC Foundation, and City School District, among others.

 The Center currently provides numerous services to the community, including a food pantry, thrift store, childcare, and technology access.
 This project will help the Center expand its services and better meet the needs of the local population.
-To further its service offerings, the Center is collaborating with local and regional non-profits, with a focus on bringing organizations together to identify and participate in funding opportunities, address complex community needs with localized coordination, strengthen service quality and performance, maximize back office and administrative cost efficiencies and expand services through joint programming.
-This partnership will help the sponsor expand and maintain highquality services at the facility and bring in expertise and resources to implement and manage the project.
+To further its service offerings, the Center is collaborating with local and regional non-profits, including the Food Bank and ABC Foundation.
+The Food Bank will be an operating partner as it will be leasing a space in the building to expand the existing food pantry.
+The ABC Foundation, an existing financial supporter, will help fund the programming at the Center.